 Students are expected to attend assessment tasks at the scheduled times.
-In the event that a student is unwell or cannot attend due to another reason, the process for rescheduled SACs must be followed.
-A medical certificate will be required as evidence for any case of illness.
-The Year Level Coordinator will complete the verification and schedule a date for completion of the SAC.
+If a student is unwell or cannot attend due to another reason, the process for re-scheduled SACs must be followed.
+A medical certificate or statutory declaration explaining the reasons for absence is required as evidence.
+Students must also complete a 'Application for re-scheduing or Extension of SAC' form and submit to sub-school office prior to completing the SAC missed.
+This form must be approved by the Director of Learning (Senior School) before the re-schedule SAC can be graded.